+• Chair of CAPT sends letters to referees invited by the candidate from outside the College requesting information about candidates for tenure.

+May 27

-Friday, Chair of CAPT sends letters to referees invited by the candidate from outside May 15 the College requesting information about candidates for tenure (with copies to candidates and chairs).
-Friday, Letters from Department Chairs to ADOFP stating whether second-year faculty May 22 members are candidates for 3rd year reappointment; ADOFP delivers list of 3rd - year reappointment candidates to CAPT.
+• Letters from department chairs to ADOF stating whether second-year faculty members are candidates for 3rd year reappointment; ADOF delivers list of 3rd year reappointment candidates to CAPT.